What is an RMD and why do I have to take a distribution out of my account?

 The RMD rules apply to the following:

-- If you are age 70.5 or older you have until Dec.
-31 to take your RMD distribution each year.
+- If you are 73 or older, you have until December 31 to take your RMD each year.

 - Qualifying distributions that you take during the year from your IRAs or other retirement plans (excluding Roth IRAs) count towards fulfilling your RMD requirement for the year, for the plan that the distribution is taken from.

 - Your Ameriprise financial advisor can help you determine if the withdrawals you have taken during the year have met your RMD requirements for Ameriprise Financial investments.

 - If you need additional assistance, contact the Ameriprise Service Center at 800.862.7919.

 - If you own IRAs or other retirement plans at other financial institutions you will need to contact those institutions directly to verify your RMD information.